emqx/emqx-docs/en_US/observability/alarms.md

 ### Get Alarms via REST API

-You can query and manage alarms through the [API Docs](https://docs.emqx.com/en/enterprise/v5.0/admin/api-docs.html).
+You can query and manage alarms through the API.
 Click **Alarms** on the left navigation menu on the UI to execute this API request.
 For how to work with EMQX API, see [REST API](../admin/api.md).

 <img src="./assets/view-alarms-api.png" alt="view-alarms-api" style="zoom:45%;" />